 Parents/carers are permitted to take photographs and record videos at school events, as long as they agree to the conditions described in this policy.

 - Y6 Leavers’ Assembly

 At these events, photos may only be taken at the location of the event, most of which take place in the school hall.
 Sports day takes place in a nearby park.
-Parents/carers are expected to sign up if they wish to take images.
-The sign-up sheet reiterates the message that photos are not to be uploaded to any website/social networking sites or apps, and are for personal use only.
+A reminder will be given at the start of each event reiterating the message that photos are not to be uploaded to any website/social networking sites or apps, and are for personal use only.